ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 <a href="/images/count_bikers_walkers_by_income.png"><img src="/images/count_bikers_walkers_by_income.png" alt="Graph of biker and walker population by income" width="800" height="600" /></a>

 Income in thousands is on the X-axis, numbers of human-powered commuters is on the Y-axis.
 Pretty much looks like an income distribution; of course the vast majority of anybody doing most things is on the lower income side (by a lot.)
 We're not learning much yet.
 Instead we should compare percent of bikers and walkers within each income bracket.
 There may be many fewer people biking who earn $150,000, but what's the ratio of drivers to walkers and bikers at each income bracket?
-I'm cutting off the income at $400,000; there are too few cases in the sample to get much accuracy higher at higher income levels.
+I'm cutting off the income at $400,000; there are too few cases in the sample to get much accuracy at higher income levels.

 	$ time ./tabulate_pq usa_00065.parquet PERWT YEAR TRANWORK INCTOT |
 	q -d, -H -O  "select  ((inctot/20000) * 20000)/1000 as income_thousands,sum(case when tranwork in (40,50) then TOTAL else 0 end) * 100.0 / sum(TOTAL)   as bike_or_walk \